ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

     validators: zod(loginSchema),
     onUpdate({ form }) {
       if (form.valid) {
-        // TODO: Do something with the validated form.data }
+        // TODO: Call an external API with form.data, await the result and update form }
     }
   });